dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > It's recommended to have ATOMIC type of versions to ensure that all
 > systems (central and local) have the same metadata.
 Any missing
 > reference is caught in the validation phase itself.
 Please see the
-> importer details for better understanding.
+> importer details for a full explanation.

 ### Create metadata version